evertonrsc/analysis-chase/README.md

 | `transparency` | Materials available for transparency | Numeric | 0.0 = no, 0.5 = partially, 1.0 = yes, NA = not applicable |

 ## Analysis Workflow
+Each analysis script loads data and imports the required packages. [`import_data.R`](imports/import_data.R) reads data from the spreadsheet on the [`chase_papers.xlsx`](chase_papers.xslx) file and produces two data frames, one with the data itself and the other with the number of published and selected CHASE papers.
+These two data frames will be used in subsequent analyses.

+### Overview of the Corpus
+The first analysis aims to obtain an overview of the selected CHASE papers using the [`demographics.R`](analysis/demographics.R) script.